TheJayVachhani/jayvachhani.com/README.md

 <h1 align="center">
-  jayvachhani.tech v2.0 in Progress
+  jayvachhani.tech v2.0 In Progress
 </h1>
 <p>
 This site is built with React & Material UI.
-The most up to date working version will be in the releases section.
+The most recent version in the releases will be fully functional.
+This is site is fully responsive with great performance on most devices.
 </p>

 ## Forking this repo